 Are Harriers good family dogs?

-Harriers are very good family dogs.
-They’re bred to work in teams, making them ideal for families that are always on the go, happy to take their the dog for regular walks and provide mental stimulation with plenty of games and activities.
+Harriers are excellent family dogs.
+They’re bred to work in teams, making them ideal for families that are always on the go, happy to take their dog for regular walks and provide mental stimulation with plenty of games and activities.

 Are Harriers aggressive dogs?

 No, Harriers aren’t aggressive with people.
-In fact, they’re delightfully friendly with people and other dogs alike.
+They’re delightfully friendly with people and other dogs alike.

 What is the difference between a Harrier and a Beagle?